A Comprehensive Evaluation of Deep Learning Object Detection Models on Heterogeneous Edge Devices: Performance Evaluation Results

-\subsubsection{Inference Time:}
+\subsection{Inference Time}

-This section analyzes the inference times of object detection models.
-The measurements, reported in milliseconds, reveal distinct performance patterns across these platforms.
-Beginning with Pi3, the SSD\_v1 model exhibits the lowest inference time at 427 ms among all evaluated models.
-While the Det\_lite models require longer inference times compared to SSD\_v1 and SSD\_lite, they still outperform all variants of the YOLO8 model.
-Notably, the YOLO8 models demonstrate the highest inference times, with the maximum recorded at 12,960 ms. When the Coral USB Accelerator is integrated with the Raspberry Pi3, as shown in Fig.~\ref{fig:inference time per request for devices}, the inference times for SSD and YOLO8 models improve significantly, with SSD\_v1 remaining the fastest at 61 ms. In contrast, Det\_lite2 exhibits the highest inference time, taking 1,576 ms.
+This section analyzes the inference time of the evaluated object detection models across the investigated edge devices.
+The results, reported in milliseconds, reveal clear differences in latency across model-device combinations.

+On Raspberry Pi 3, as shown in Fig.~\ref{fig:inference time per request for devices}(a), SSD\_v1 achieves the lowest inference time at 427 ms, followed by SSD\_lite at 589 ms. The EfficientDet Lite models require between 611 and 1,985 ms, while the YOLOv8 models exhibit substantially higher latency, ranging from 2,548 to 12960 ms. When TPU acceleration is added to Raspberry Pi 3, as shown in Fig.~\ref{fig:inference time per request for devices}(b), the inference times of SSD and YOLOv8 models decrease markedly.
+In this configuration, SSD\_v1 remains the fastest at 61 ms, whereas EfficientDet Lite2 records the highest inference time at 1,576 ms.
-The results reveal that on Pi4, the SSD\_v1 and SSD\_lite models achieve the fastest inference times at 209 ms and 292 ms, respectively.
-Conversely, the YOLOv8 models across all versions are slower than the Det\_lite0 and Lite1 models, with YOLO8\_m representing the slowest at 3671 ms, as shown in Fig.~\ref{fig:inference time per request for devices}.
-The addition of the Edge TPU to Pi4 significantly reduces the inference times of the SSD and YOLO8 models, with the SSD\_v1 model achieving the lowest inference time of 12 ms, while the Det\_lite2 model has the highest at 188 ms.

-Similarly, on Pi5, the SSD\_v1 and SSD\_lite models are the fastest, with inference times of 93 ms and 127 ms, respectively.
-Although the Det\_lite models are slower than the SSD models, they are still faster than the YOLO8 models, with YOLO8\_m exhibiting the highest inference time of 1348 ms. The integration of the Edge TPU to Pi5 further improves the performance of the SSD and YOLO8 models, with SSD\_v1 achieving the lowest inference time of 10 ms and Det\_lite2 having the highest at 139 ms.

-Finally, on Jetson Orin Nano, the YOLO8\_n model demonstrates the minimum inference time of 16 ms, while the Det\_lite and SSD models have similar inference times within the range of 20 ms. The YOLO8\_m model remains the slowest at 50 ms, as presented in Fig.~\ref{fig:inference time per request for devices}.

-\textbf{Key insights:} SSD\_v1 exhibits the most rapid inference times when deployed across various edge devices.
-The incorporation of TPU, substantially enhances the performance of the evaluated models.
-Conversely, YOLO8\_m generally demonstrates the slowest inference times among the tested configurations.
+A similar trend is observed for Raspberry Pi 4 and its TPU-based configuration.
+On Raspberry Pi 4, as shown in Fig.~\ref{fig:inference time per request for devices}(c), SSD\_v1 and SSD\_lite achieve the lowest inference times at 209 ms and 292 ms, respectively.
+EfficientDet Lite models range from 297 to 882 ms, while YOLOv8 models range from 760 to 3,671 ms, with YOLOv8\_m exhibiting the highest latency.
+When TPU acceleration is used, as shown in Fig.~\ref{fig:inference time per request for devices}(d), latency decreases substantially across all model families.
+In this setting, SSD\_v1 records 12 ms, SSD\_lite records 20 ms, EfficientDet Lite models range from 79 to 188 ms, and YOLOv8 models range from 34 to 112 ms.